 Kazuhiro: The facility will be located in Hyde Park, NY in partnership with the Culinary Institute of America (CIA).
 Right now, we have been putting a pause on the construction of the brewery due to COVID-19.
 However, we are ready to send appliances that are necessary for sake making anytime we can resume the process.
-When the facility is good to go, I plan to be there for a year or so along with one of our most experienced team members.
+When the facility is good to go, my father, a chairperson of the brewery plan to be there for a year or so along with one of our most experienced team members.

 Mimi: How exciting!
 How would the Dassai sake you are going to make in New York be different from the one made in Japan?

 Kazuhiro: The conditions such as water quality and rice available are different in the US.
 Rather than trying to reproduce the exact same sake in the US, we want to bring the best out of the sake produced in the US.
 It would be a little different from the Dassai that you know.

 Mimi: That is very interesting.
 That Dassai would be something very special to the US!

 Kazuhiro: This US-made Dassai brand will be called Dassai Blue.
 It is named after a Japanese proverb, “From the indigo, an even deeper blue” (青は藍より出でて藍より青し)—meaning disciples aim to surpass their mentors.
 We want to create Dassai that exceeds the original Dassai.
 The original Dassai will also continue to challenge itself to go even further.
 That’s what I picture with these two brands.

 Mimi: What does sake mean to you?